Africa-EU - international trade in goods statistics

 Africa’s main trade in goods partner is the EU

-From the EU perspective, following the financial crisis, imports of goods from Africa fell more than exports and, consequently, the EU's trade in goods deficit with Africa nearly disappeared in 2009 (see Figure 2).
-After the crisis, both imports from and exports to Africa picked up, with imports growing slightly stronger.
-This trend continued until 2012, when the trade deficit reached EUR 37 billion.
+in 2009 EU exports to and imports from Africa were very close and the trade balance was only EUR 2.3 billion (see Figure 2).
+In the following years, both imports from and exports to Africa picked up, with imports growing slightly stronger.
+This trend continued until 2012, when the trade deficit reached EUR 25 billion.
 However, afterwards imports from Africa decreased, while exports continued to grow.
-The year 2014 was a turning point, when exports and imports were almost balanced.
-Two years later, in 2016, the EU had a record surplus in trade in goods (EUR 28 billion).
-After that, growing imports from Africa saw the trade surplus decline, falling to EUR 1 billion in 2018.
+The year 2014 was a turning point and the deficit turned into a surplus of EUR 5.1 billion.
+Two years later, in 2016, the EU had a record surplus in trade in goods (EUR 33 billion).
+After that, growing imports from Africa saw the trade surplus decline.
+It was EUR 8.8 billion in 2019.

 Manufactured goods dominate exports to Africa